Table of Contents

 - Incomplete spinal cord injury: the partial loss of function of the spinal cord at a certain spinal level

 The symptom complex includes paralysis, sensory disturbances, and disruption of vegetative functions.
-Depending on where the injury occurs:
+Depending on where the injury occurs, paraplegia (total paralysis of the legs) or quadriplegia (total paralysis of both arms and legs) may also occur.

-The causes of spinal cord injuries are usually the result of traumatic accidents.
-However, inflammation (eg poliomyelitis and multiple sclerosis), tumors, and disc herniation can also cause a spinal cord injury.
+Spinal cord injuries usually the result of traumatic accidents.
+However, inflammation (e.g. poliomyelitis and multiple sclerosis), tumors, and disc herniation can also cause a spinal cord injury.

-Note: Every spinal cord injury is a neurological emergency!
+Note: Every spinal cord injury should be treated as a neurological emergency.

 Spinal disc herniation (prolapse nuclei pulposi) = lumbar disc herniation (BSP)

-- Protruded disc: incomplete protrusion or herniation, whereby the nucleus pulposus bulges into the spinal canal although the fibrous ring of the disc still remains intact, or is only slightly torn.
+- Protruded disc (an incomplete protrusion or herniation, whereby the nucleus pulposus bulges into the spinal canal, although the fibrous ring of the disc still remains intact or is only slightly torn)

 Spinal cord infection (myelitis)

 Myelitis is a rare disorder with mostly immunological and allergic causes.
-The inflammation can be spread out over the entire spinal cord or occur in a narrow region (= disseminated myelitis).
+The inflammation can be spread out over the entire spinal cord or occur in a narrow region (disseminated myelitis).
 Inflammation may damage the myelin and axon causing sensory loss or paralysis.
+There are a number of different types of myelitis.

-Spinal cord inflammation can be caused by infectious diseases such as measles, mumps, and rubella, etc.
+Spinal cord inflammation can be caused by infectious diseases such as measles, mumps, and rubella.

 Poliomyelitis (infantile paralysis)

-Poliomyelitis is an infectious disease caused by the polio virus which causes a viral infection in the grey matter leading to muscle paralysis, muscle weakness or death.
-Therefore, the STIKO (= the immunization commission of the Robert Koch Institute) recommends a vaccination after the 2nd month of the baby’s life.
+Poliomyelitis is an infectious disease caused by the poliovirus, which produces a viral infection in the gray matter, leading to muscle paralysis, muscle weakness, or death.
+The Standing Committee on Vaccination (STIKO) at the Robert Koch Institute, therefore, recommends vaccination for polio after the second month of a baby’s life.

-The toxin of tetanus pathogen, known as clostridium tetani, damages the inhibitory synapses of the CNS.
-The uninhibited motoneurons lead to convulsions and skeletal muscle spasms and the following symptoms: risus sardonicus, opisthotonus and tonic and clonic seizures.
+The toxin of tetanus pathogen, known as C. tetani, damages the inhibitory synapses of the CNS.
+The uninhibited motoneurons lead to convulsions and skeletal muscle spasms and the following symptoms: risus sardonicus, opisthotonus, and tonic and clonic seizures.
 A tetanus infection has a high mortality rate and, if left untreated, inevitably leads to death.
-The STIKO recommends a primary vaccination after the 2nd month of infant life.
+STIKO recommends a primary vaccination after an infant’s second month of life.

 Transverse myelitis refers to an inflammation of the spinal cord.
-The inflammation damages nerve fibres so far that they lose their myelin coating leading to decreased electrical conductivity in the nervous system (caused, for example, by endocarditis or septicemia).
+The inflammation damages nerve fibers so extensively that they lose their myelin coating, leading to decreased electrical conductivity in the nervous system (caused by, for example, endocarditis or septicemia).

-Meningitis (meningitis) can spread directly to the spinal cord due to its topographical proximity.
+Meningitis can spread directly to the spinal cord due to its topographical proximity.

-Commonly referred to encephalomyelitis, in this condition the nerve sheaths in the brain and the spine causing damage.
+Commonly referred to encephalomyelitis, in this condition the nerve sheaths in the brain and the spine is damaged.
 This can result in a variety of physical as well as mental disorders.

 Common symptoms of myelitis